Companies must see cyber-attacks as inevitable

 "If you're just an organized criminal operation that's trying to extract financial data, you don't want to invest millions of dollars and hours trying to sift through all the data to figure out what's real, what's fake, what's usable."

-Other effective methods not be used by companies are exfiltration detectors that examine outgoing data and block any documents that are intended to remain inside the network, he added.
+Other effective methods not being used by companies are exfiltration detectors that examine outgoing data and block any documents that are intended to remain inside the network, he added.

 "This is not rocket science," said Leuprecht.
 "You have a water main break, you shut it down."